Do you have a game developer portfolio? Let’s talk about why you might want one and how it can serve you long into the future.

 As the saying goes, “The proof is in the pudding.”
 And in this case, the game developer portfolio’s content are the pudding, so making one helps argue your case in the court of getting a job.

 Preparing your Projects

-Now, let’s talk about actually creating the portfolio, which we’ll divide into three main parts.
+Now, let’s talk about actually creating the game developer portfolio, which we’ll divide into three main parts.

 The first part here is to prepare your projects for actually being included in your game developer portfolio.
 Now, keep in mind you obviously need projects at this step.
 If you’re at the stage you haven’t even created a game project before, maybe pause here.
 Instead, we recommend first going to the following articles and making some projects that will help you practice and give you something to make your portfolio out of.

 - How to Make a Game – Making Video Games from Scratch

 - How to Create an AR App – Augmented Reality Tutorial